cala-org/cala-org.github.io/_reward-scholarship/cala-scholarship.md

 Scholarship applications are open between January and March.
 To be eligible, applicants must be of Chinese descent and a CALA member.
 For the student scholarships, applicants should be full-time students who are currently or will soon be enrolled in an ALA-accredited library and information science program.
 Recipients are expected to serve on at least one CALA committee.

-The application deadline for 2022 is March 15.
-To apply, fill out the application form and submit it online.
+The application deadline for 2022 is **March 15**.
+To apply, fill out the [application form](/reward/scholarship/application/) and submit it online.
 Include the following materials in your application:

 + Curriculum vita
 + A personal statement (no more than 300 words) that describes your interest and any relevant work, including non-course educational experience, volunteer work, and teaching, etc. Highlight what you can bring to the profession and CALA, in particular what you have done that reflects your potential for leadership.